-Our choice is for randomization, for two reasons: Firstly, the randomized model appears to be better adapted to the Byzantine setting, where the corrupted parties actively try to disrupt the protocol.
-Secondly, we can expect realistic attacker in our scenario to launch denial of service attacks on the network, which timing based protocols have difficulties dealing with.
+Our choice of implementation is for randomization, for two reasons: Firstly, the randomized model appears to be better adapted to the Byzantine setting, where the corrupted parties actively try to disrupt the protocol.
+Secondly, we can expect a realistic attacker in our scenario to launch denial of service attacks on the network, which timing based protocols have difficulties dealing with.

 The price to pay for the fully asynchronous network model is a lower tolerance.
-It can easily be shown that nothing useful can be done once a third or more of all parties are corrupted. [?]
-FIXME, Klaus!
+It has been shown that even binary agreement is impossible once a third or more of all parties are corrupted [15].
 In the mix-net scenario, the main parties for the agreement protocols are the pingers; they need to agree on a consistent status of the mixes and then deliver it on request to the clients.
 As the clients should not be forced to contact more pingers than needed, each honest mix should be able to prove that the result it forwards to the client is in fact the genuine outcome of the agreement.